stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 in preparation for the crucial moment, and blind training saved me.
-Recognising the bubbling evil as no substance reachable by matter or material chemistry, and therefore ignoring the flame-thrower which loomed on my left, I threw on the current of the Crookes tube apparatus, and focussed toward that scene of immortal blasphemousness the strongest ether radiations which man&rsquo;s art can arouse from the spaces and fluids of Nature.
+Recognising the bubbling evil as no substance reachable by matter or material chemistry, and therefore ignoring the flame-thrower which loomed on my left, I threw on the current of the Crookes tube apparatus, and focussed toward that scene of immortal blasphemousness the strongest ether radiations which man's art can arouse from the spaces and fluids of Nature.
 There was a bluish haze and a frenzied sputtering, and the yellowish phosphorescence grew dimmer to my eyes.
 But I saw the dimness was only that of contrast, and that the waves from the machine had no effect whatever.